 More About District 1

-District 1 was opened in January 2018 by Alex Nhan.
+District 1 first opened in January 2018 by Alex Nhan.
 Alex was born in the U.S. but his parents are from Vietnam and immigrated to Los Angeles after the Vietnam war.

 After working as a business analyst, Alex traveled and worked as a cook when money was needed.
 In addition, Alex studied at The Sushi Academy in California.
 But sushi wasn’t really the right fit for him.